 Unlike many legends whose origins have been lost in the mists of time, we know exactly when and where the story of Atlantis first appeared.
 The story was first told in two of Plato's dialogues, the "Timaeus" and the "Critias," written about 330 B.C.

-It's clear that Plato made up Atlantis as a plot device for his stories because there are no other records of it anywhere else in the world.
+It's clear that Plato made up Atlantis as a plot device for his stories, because there no other records of it anywhere else in the world.
 There are many extant Greek texts; surely someone else would have also mentioned, at least in passing, such a remarkable place.
 There is simply no evidence from any source that the legends about Atlantis existed before Plato wrote about it.

 The 'lost' continent

 The only way to make a mystery out of Atlantis (and to assume that it was once a real place) is to ignore its obvious origins as a moral fable and to change the details of Plato's story, claiming that he took license with the truth, either out of error or intent to deceive.
-With the addition, omission or misinterpretation of various details in Plato's work, nearly any proposed location can be made to "fit" his description.
+With the addition, omission, or misinterpretation of various details in Plato's work, nearly any proposed location can be made to "fit" his description.

+Ignatius Donnelly was certain of his theory, predicting that hard evidence of the sunken city would soon be found, and that museums around the world would one day be filled with artifacts from Atlantis.
+Yet over 130 years have passed without a trace of evidence.
 The Atlantis legend has been kept alive, fueled by the public's imagination and fascination with the idea of a hidden, long-lost utopia.
 Yet the "lost city of Atlantis" was never lost; it is where it always was: in Plato's books.